SethRedwine/CSCI8420-TeamASJ/PROJECT_PROPOSAL.md

 ---
 Our first criteria was to select a project in common languages we all know or am able to pick up quickly.
 A common, well-established language will also have the security tool support to complete the project.
 Python meets both of these criteria.

 Once we decided on Python, we began to look at projects on GitHub.
 Mailpile stood out as it seemed to inherently have a lot of interesting security features.
-On top of the typical security requirements required with email (i.e. user authentication, [FILL OUT]), Mailpile does some neat stuff with encryption and storing email locally on a user’s computer.
+On top of the typical security requirements required with email (i.e. user authentication, message privacy and integrity), Mailpile does some neat stuff with encryption and storing email locally on a user’s computer.

 ### Mailpile
 ---
 **Description**

 [Mailpile](https://www.mailpile.is/) is an email client built with a focus on security, making it easy for users to send and receive signed or PGP encrypted email.